An embedding problem of Noetherian rings into the Witt vectors: Cohen-Gabber theorem

 Gabber recently proved an improved version of Cohen's structure theorem for complete local rings.
-One aspect of Gabber's result is that it gives a control of ramification of a module-finite extension from a complete regular local ring.
+One aspect is that it gives a control of ramification of a module-finite extension from a complete regular local ring.
 The original statement is in a more general form, but we state it in a form that suffices for our purpose.
-We discuss only the mixed characteristic case.
-For more details with proofs, see (\cite{Illusie}; Theorem 3.5 or \cite{Book} for complete details).
+We discuss only the mixed characteristic case (see \cite[Theorem 3.5]{Illusie} or \cite[Th\'eor\`eme 4.2.2 at page 65]{Book} for a precise statement and its proof).
+For a field $k$ of characteristic $p>0$, let $\mathrm{C}(k)$ denote a unique unramifed complete discrete valuation ring with residue field $k$.

-\begin{theorem}[Gabber] Assume that $(A,\fm)$ is a complete local normal domain of dimension $d \ge 2$ and mixed characteristic $p>0$, with perfect residue field $k$.
-Then there exists a torsion free module-finite extension $A \to C$ such that $C$ is normal with residue field $k'$, together with a totally ramified extension of complete discrete valuation rings $\mathbf{W}(k') \to V$, a system of parameters $(p,t_2,\ldots,t_d)$ of $C$, and a torsion free module-finite extension
+\begin{theorem}[Gabber] Assume that $(A,\fm)$ is a complete local normal domain of dimension $d \ge 2$ and mixed characteristic $p>0$, with residue field $k$.
+Then there exists a torsion free module-finite extension $A \hookrightarrow B$ such that $B$ is a normal domain with residue field $k'$, together with a totally ramified extension of complete discrete valuation rings $\mathrm{C}(k') \to V$, a system of parameters $(p,t_2,\ldots,t_d)$ of $B$, and a torsion free module-finite extension